 Privately held businesses are no different.

-As Brent Beshore says, it’s a messy marketplace.
+As Brent Beshore puts it, it’s a messy marketplace.

 Valuations are passed around like hearsay—between brokers, buyers, CPAs, and advisors—using wildly different models, assumptions, and incentives.